OSOceanAcoustics/echopype/README.rst

    $ conda install -c conda-forge echopype

-When creating an conda environment to work with echopype, use the supplied ``environment.yml`` or do
+When creating an conda environment to work with echopype, do

 .. code-block:: console